-- 1. Mossbourne Federation Code of Conduct for Teaching and Support Staff - 2.
-Keeping Children Safe in Education 2023 Part 1 and Part 5 - 3.
+- 2. Keeping Children Safe in Education 2024 Parts I & 5 - 3.
 Mossbourne Federation Whistle Blowing Policy - 4.
 Your Academy's Behaviour Policy - 5.
-Your Academy's Visiting Speakers Policy - 6.
-Your Academy's Attendance Policy (if not included the Behaviour Policy) - 7.
-Mossbourne Federation COVID-19 Risk Assessment (available and updated on each academy's website)
+Your Academy's Visiting Speakers Policy 6.
+Your Academy's Attendance Policy (if not included the Behaviour Policy)

 The electronic version of this document is the only version that is maintained.
-Any printed versions should therefore be viewed as 'uncontrolled' and as such may not necessarily contain the latest updates and amendments.
+Printed versions should therefore be viewed as 'uncontrolled' and as such may not necessarily contain the latest updates and amendments.